ameliawinger/code-test/README.md

 ## Prior to running project:
-Please unzip sample-sp.json and add the file to this project's src > components > sample-data folder
+Please add the sample-sp.json file to this project's src > components > sample-data folder

 ## Instructions to run:
 Navigate to the project directory in your terminal.
 Run `npm install` , then `npm start` to build.